I went behind the scenes of the ‘Derry Girls’ season 3 premiere

 If you’re still in single-digit weeks, you’re probably not yet thinking about maternity clothes.
 However, while your bump probably won’t “pop” for another while, you will need to let go of your high-waisted jeans pretty quickly.
 Bloating, a classic first-trimester symptom, usually kicks in around week nine and between that, constipation, trapped gas and your growing belly, you will be grateful for a little extra room.

-If you’ve already been through this pregnancy speel before, you’ll know that for most of your pregnancy you’ll get away with your usual clothes on top, especially loose-fit t-shirts, jumpers and shirts.
+If you’ve already been through this pregnancy spiel before, you’ll know that for most of your pregnancy, you’ll get away with your usual clothes on top, especially loose-fit t-shirts, jumpers and shirts.
 However, it’s a different story when it comes to your lower half.
-Even if you decide a maternity wardrobe is a waste for nine months’ of wear, you will inevitably need to invest in maternity trousers of some kind – unless you want to be waddling into the labour ward pantless (sadly not an option).
+Even if you decide a maternity wardrobe is a waste for nine months of wear, you will inevitably need to invest in maternity trousers of some kind – unless you want to be waddling into the labour ward pantless (sadly not an option).

 A necessity from the end of your first trimester onwards, the right maternity leggings and jeans can be difficult to find.
-That’s partly because maternity sections in most of the high street shops are woeful, and that’s when you can find them at all.
-As digital director Dominique McMullan put it, “Your choices are either preppy, dull mom clothes or cheap and ugly wrap dresses.”
+That’s partly because maternity sections in most of the high street shops are woeful, and that’s if you can find them at all.
+As IMAGE editorial director Dominique McMullan put it, “Your choices are either preppy, dull mom clothes or cheap and ugly wrap dresses.”

 And then there’s the question of what size you should get – you want something that’ll fit you now but also remain comfortable as you get bigger.
 So I did what any woman would do – I asked my pregnant and mom friends what maternity jeans and leggings they would recommend.
 And the winner?
-The LuluLemon Align leggings were twice recommended, especially if you’re tall.
-However, if you’re budget doesn’t quite stretch to that, there are still plenty of other pairs that these new mums loved.
+The Lululemon Align leggings, especially if you’re tall.
+However, if your budget doesn’t quite stretch to that, there are still plenty of other pairs that these new mums loved.

 Dominique

-But really my number one recommendation for lower half pregnancy dressing goes to Lululemon Align leggings.
-Not maternity leggings, just comfortable, soft and supportive.
-I wore them right up to d-day.
-Because really, who wear jeans anymore right?
+But really my number one recommendation for lower half pregnancy dressing is to pick up a pair of the Lululemon Align leggings.
+They’re not maternity leggings, they’re just comfortable, soft and supportive.
+I wore them right up to D-day.
+Because really, who wears jeans anymore right?
 Right?!

 Jenny

-These LuluLemon Align leggings, above, are what I lived in the whole way through.
-I found it really hard to find trousers that were long enough for me (I’m six foot) and also maternity.
-They aren’t actually maternity but they are great, super comfortable, they stretched over my bump all the way along and now I wear them post-birth too.
+The Lululemon Align leggings, above, are what I lived in the whole way through.
+I found it really hard to find trousers that were long enough for me (I’m 6ft) and also maternity wear.
+Though they aren’t actually maternity, they are great, super comfortable, and they stretched over my bump all the way along.
+I even wore them post-birth too.

 Sorcha